nutchanonj/nutchanonj.github.io/pages/8_CUEE_courses_review/8_CUEE_courses_review.md

 ### Q11: Can I choose 3 majors in (Power, Communication, Electronics, Control System?)
 {: .no_toc }

 A11: Yes.
 There are people in the past who can do that.
-Personally, I do not recommend you do that since you will not have time to take the non-compulsory electives in each field enough, that you will know things like a duck in three fields.
+Personally, I do not recommend you do that since you will not have time to take the non-compulsory electives in each field enough, that you will know things like a jack of all trades, master of none.

 ---